The train leaves Foligno and heads north; in a few minutes it reaches Spello which is located on a low hill at the foot of Monte Subasio.

 The interior of the churches and in particular S. Maria Maggiore are decorated with fine frescoes, but also the sacred images one can see along the streets of Spello are quite good.

 In the XVIth century some terraces built by the Romans in the immediate outskirts of Spello were used as foundations of a villa which was given its current appearance in the XVIIIth century.
-The terraces were most likely part of a shrine dedicated to Venus (see an example of such a shrine at Kos).
+The terraces were most likely part of a shrine dedicated to Venus.

-(left) The site of the Stadium and in the far distance Bevagna: (right) ruins of the Stadium
+(left) The site of the Roman amphitheatre and in the far distance Bevagna: (right) ruins of the amphitheatre

 Spello was not the only ancient settlement of the area: